mapbender/mapbender-documentation/en/functions/basic/layertree.rst

   title: layertree             # title of layertree
   target: ~                    # Id of the Map element to query
   type: ~                      # type of layertree, element or dialog
-  displaytype: tree            # only tree in 3.0, future will offer list
   useAccordion: false          # accordion element, default is false
   autoOpen: false              # true/false open when application is started, default is false
-  titleMaxLength: 20           # max length of layer title, default is 20
   showBaseSource: true         # show base layer, default is true
   showHeader: true             # shows a headline which counts the number of services
   menu: [opacity,zoomtolayer,metadata,removelayer]  # show contextmenu for the layer (like opacity, zoom to layer, metadata, remove layer), default is menu: []